AYCEdemo/emptyx16/src/emptyx16.md

 Flags are set as follows: `Z=((A AND op)==0)`, `N=op.Bit(7)` and `V=op.Bit(6)`.
 Note that N and V rely only on op's value instead of the result.

+CAUTION: N and V flags result of `BIT #nn` is different across various 65C02 implementations and should not be relied upon.
+Listed above is WDC 65C02's behavior which will *not* affect these flags.

 ### Increment by one
 ```
 Opcode      Flags Clks  Syntax      Effect